Josh Jung Player Props: Rangers vs. Astros

 Josh Jung At The Plate

-- Jung has two doubles, two home runs and four walks while hitting .286.
+- Jung is hitting .277 with two doubles, two home runs and four walks.

-- He has hit a home run in two of 11 games played this season, and in 4.3% of his plate appearances.
+- He has gone deep in two of 12 games played this year, and in 3.9% of his plate appearances.

-- In three games this season, Jung has picked up an RBI, with more than one RBI once.
+- In four games this year, Jung has picked up an RBI, with more than one RBI once.

-- In five games this year (45.5%), he has scored, including multiple runs twice.
+- In five games this season (41.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.